 Upon your arrival to Cusco, you will be welcomed by our representative and transferred to your hotel.
-There, you will receive a short briefing having the rest of the morning at your leisure to rest and acclimatize to the altitude.
+There, you will receive a short briefing, with the rest of the morning at your leisure to rest and acclimatize to the altitude.

-In the afternoon at 1pm, we will pick you up at your hotel and visit the Imperial city of Cusco, a living example of Andean and Spanish cultures.
-Then, we continue our journey towards Santo Domingo Convent built over the Koricancha Temple, which is home to an ancient Incan Palace and the main worship center of the Sun God.
-You will have time to enjoy these beautiful sights.
-We proceed to visit the archaeological site of Sacsayhuaman with its military Incan architecture, which dominates the city.
+In the afternoon, at 1pm, we will pick you up at your hotel and start our visit of the Imperial city of Cusco, a living example of the fascinating mix of Andean and Spanish cultures.
+We begin our journey visiting the Santo Domingo Convent, built over Koricancha Temple, an ancient Incan Palace and main worship center of the Sun God.
+You will learn about the history of the site, marvel at the architecture and see how the Inca created their own unique constellations in the Milky Way.
+After enjoying this beautiful and historic sight, we proceed to visit the archaeological site of Sacsayhuaman.
+This massive site, whose walls contain stones that each weigh several tons, has a military style of Inca architecture, which still stands guard over the city.

-Finally, we go to the archaeological sites of Qenqo, Pucapucara and Tambomachay, located in the north east of the city.
-We take you back to your hotel in the early evening.
+Finally, we visit the archaeological sites of Qenqo, Pucapucara and Tambomachay, located just to the northeast of the city.
+Each of these sites held a unique role in the creation and management of the Inca Empire.
+We will take you back to your hotel in the early evening.

-Then, we head back to the quaint market of Pisac, to spend some time exploring it and then, drive to Urumbamba for lunch.
-Then, we head towards Maras Pre-Incan Salt Mines and to the archeological site of Moray.
-After a time to visit, the Salt Mines and Moray, we finish our tour in Ollantaytambo.
-We explore this archeological site for 1.5 hours and admire the water fountains, the Sun Temple, the Incahuatana and the impressive storehouses.
+Finally, we drive to Ollantaytambo, where we explore this archeological site for 1.5 hours and admire the water fountains, the Sun Temple, the Incahuatana and the impressive storehouses.
 Finally, we arrive to our lodge at Ollantaytambo.

-Wake up early to rise to a new day of adventure and mindfulness sharing the day with the majestic Machu Picchu.
-We pick you up at your hotel 7:30am and then, drive in our private van towards the Ollantaytambo Train Station to leave at 8:35am (in off-season January through April, we pick you up at 6:00am from Cusco to Ollantaytambo Train Station for the 9:00 am Vistadome Train)
+Wake up early to rise to a new day of adventure when you will finally get to see the majestic Machu Picchu!
+We pick you up at your hotel 7:45am and then, drive in our private van to the Ollantaytambo Train Station to leave on the Vistadome train at 8:35am.

-Travel through the alpine meadows nestled amongst the green, brown and white peaks, the intricately formed valleys, layers of handmade Incan farming terraces, ridged snowcapped mountains and sub-tropical jungle near the Amazon, From Ollantaytambo, the sacred Vilcanota River will be our companion until arrival to Aguas Calientes.
+Travel through the Andean meadows, nestled amongst the high white peaks and deep valleys: Out the windows you will see layers of handmade Inca farming terraces, ridges of snow capped mountains and sub-tropical jungle.
+As you near Machu Picchu, you also are closer to the Amazon.
+From Ollantaytambo, the sacred Vilcanota River will be our companion until arrival at Aguas Calientes.

 Your guide will meet you at the train station at 10:52am.
-You will have just a few minutes to get a sandwich or something for lunch before being transferred to Machu Picchu on the shuttle bus (2,040m/7,907ft).
-Following in the ancient and remote footsteps of the Lost City of the Incas, listen carefully, as you learn during the 2.5 hours guided tour and cultural exchange of the history of Machu Picchu.
-You will then be gifted with free time to explore, take photos, or hike towards the Sun Gate.
-Returning to Aguas Calientes, you will catch the early evening Vistadome train at 5:23pm to Poroy.
-Where, we take you back to your hotel in Cusco, arriving approximately by 10pm. **See note below for rainy season.
+You will have a little time to get a snack or sandwich for an early lunch before being transferred to Machu Picchu (2,040m/7,907ft) on the shuttle bus.
+Following in the ancient and remote footsteps of the Lost City of the Incas, listen carefully the 2.5 hours of guided tour and cultural legacy of the history of Machu Picchu.
+You will then have some free time to explore, take photos, or hike to the Sun Gate.
+Returning to Aguas Calientes, you will catch the early evening Vistadome train 5:23pm train to Poroy, where we take you back to your hotel in Cusco,arriving approximately by 10pm. **See note below for rainy season.

-Meals: Snack and hot drinks are provided by the train
+Meals: Snack and hot drinks provided on the train

-***Note: from January through April the Vistadome Train runs only from Ollantaytambo to Machu Picchu and from Aguas Calientes to Ollantaytambo train Station.
+***Note that from January through April the Vistadome Train runs only from Ollantaytambo to Machu Picchu and from Aguas Calientes to Ollantaytambo train Station.
+During this time, PeruRail will offer this service in bimodal, with a PeruRail bus between Cusco to Ollantaytambo.

 The Vistadome train is the ideal for those who want to be in contact with the environment and appreciate the wonderful journey to Machu Picchu.
 Connect your senses through a sophisticated and sensory travel experience with the best comfort and quality service!